Business-Driven Technical Debt Prioritization: An Industrial Case Study: Introduction

 Typically, a development team has a decision-making chain that involves different stakeholders, e.g., a technical leader coordinates the development team and negotiates with the product owner (PO), who negotiates with and reports to a higher-level business stakeholder.
 In this context, the lack of alignment of opinions regarding the business priorities hinders the technical debt prioritization \cite{icsme2018}.
 According to Mavengere et al. \cite{mavengere2020}, the business-IT alignment is still a challenge for business.
 The authors point to human tensions and knowledge silos as misaligned factors, among others.

-In this paper, we report the results of a case study to evaluate an approach to support the technical debt prioritization from a business perspective.
+In this paper, we report the results of a case study to evaluate an approach from our previous work~\cite{icsme2019} to support the technical debt prioritization from a business perspective.
 It contributes to the alignment between technical and business perspectives for technical debt prioritization.
-It concludes the evaluation phase of a Design Science Research (DSR) \cite{dsr.book}.

-The first three phases took five months of research and involved 43 technical and business professionals in three companies \cite{icsme2019}.
-Following this work, we put our approach to the ground to evaluate real scenarios and decision-making.
+Following this work, we put our approach\cite{icsme2019} to the ground to evaluate real scenarios and decision-making.
 The case study took place at Phoebus Technology,\footnote{\url{http://www.phoebus.com.br/}, \url{https://www.paystore.com.br/en}} a company which currently provides electronic payment, credit card processing, and sales processing solutions for more than 90 customers including supermarket chains and credit card network stakeholders, e.g., credit card processors, banks, acquirers, and merchants.

 Business-driven technical debt prioritization involves many aspects including information about IT artifacts, different stakeholders, their perspectives, and decision making.
 To investigate how business decisions affect technical debt prioritization, we ran an industrial case study to answer the following research questions: